 or lost/stolen computers.
 Several companies worth considering are:

-Laser printing is managed through your Carolina Card.
-All law students receive a laser printing credit of $40 at the beginning of each academic year.
-Once your initial printing allotment has run out, you may add Carolina Cash to your account through Self Service Carolina.
+Laser printing is managed through the University's Sprints Student Printing System.
+There are two Sprints Kiosk Stations in the Commons where students can print via credit card or Carolina Card cash.
+Instructions can be found here.
+You may add Carolina Cash to your account through Self Service Carolina.
 You are well-advised to supplement the School of Law’s printing facilities with your own printer at home.

 The law school technology staff is prepared to help you get your computer connected to the wireless network and prepare it for use with Examplify, our online examination software.
 There are some services we are not equipped to provide, however.
 Services NOT provided by School of Law technology staff: